 Using this image we can see that hiring someone who is more suited for the job has the potential to create an enormous return on investment (ROI).

 This is why recruiting the right people is so important.
-Now let’s dive into the recruiting metrics.
-Whether you’re starting off by measuring recruiting data or fine-tuning your recruiting metrics, this list will give you an overview of the 17 most used recruiting metrics.
+Whether you’re starting off by measuring recruiting data or fine-tuning your recruiting metrics, this list will give you a great overview.

 1. Time to fill

 This refers to the time it takes to find and hire a new candidate, often measured by the number of days between publishing a job opening and hiring the candidate.
 Time to fill is influenced by supply and demand ratios for specific jobs as well as the speed at which the recruitment department operates.

 It’s a great metric for business planning and offers a realistic view for the manager to assess the time it will take to attract a replacement for a departing employee.